open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 The technical difference between a `jsonb_ops` and a `jsonb_path_ops` GIN index is that the former creates independent index items for each key and value in the data, while the latter creates index items only for each value in the data.

-**Note:** For this discussion, the term *value* includes array elements, though JSON terminology sometimes considers array elements distinct from values within objects.
+> **Note** For this discussion, the term *value* includes array elements, though JSON terminology sometimes considers array elements distinct from values within objects.

 Basically, each `jsonb_path_ops` index item is a hash of the value and the key\(s\) leading to it; for example to index `{"foo": {"bar": "baz"}}`, a single index item would be created incorporating all three of `foo`, `bar`, and `baz` into the hash value.
 Thus a containment query looking for this structure would result in an extremely specific index search; but there is no way at all to find out whether `foo` appears as a key.
 On the other hand, a `jsonb_ops` index would create three index items representing `foo`, `bar`, and `baz` separately; then to do the containment query, it would look for rows containing all three of these items.
 While GIN indexes can perform such an `AND` search fairly efficiently, it will still be less specific and slower than the equivalent `jsonb_path_ops` search, especially if there are a very large number of rows containing any single one of the three index items.